pratheesh3780/grapesAgri1/paper.md

 -   **Completely Randomized Design**:- One-way Analysis of variance (equal and unequal replication), Multiple comparison test, boxplot and barchart with confidence interval

--   **Field layout of experiments**:- Field layout of following designs can be obtained: Completely Randomized Design (CRD), Randomized Complete Block Design (RCBD), Split-plot design, Strip-plot design, Augmented RCBD
+-   **Field layout of experiments**:- Field layout of following designs can be obtained: Completely Randomized Design (CRD), Randomized Complete Block Design (RCBD), Split-plot design, Strip-plot design, Augmented RCBD.
+Field layout will help the user to plan their experiment in the field.
+This randomly generated layout can be used directly for conducting experiments.

 -   **Randomized Block Design**:- includes Two-way Analysis of variance, Multiple comparison test, boxplot and barchart with confidence interval